lemaslab/rump/README.md

 ```
 docker rm $(docker ps -a -q -f status=exited)
 ```
+- For singularity on UFRC, set TMPDIR to `./tmp` after loading singularity, otherwise you may encounter "no space" error later.

 ## multiqc notes
 - File name (ends with **\_mqc**) decides the sequence of sections.